DyogenIBENS/Agora/doc/HowTo.md

   2> example/results/ancGenes/size.log
 ```

+Pairwise comparisons would have to be run on each set independently.
-These different sets can be used to generate the first set of ancestral
+Then these different sets can be used on different ancestors to generate
-adjacencies for different ancestors, e.g.:
+the first set of ancestral adjacencies, e.g.:

 ```bash
 src/buildSynteny.integr-denovo.py \